 What happens if your exemption amount is negative?
 That’s technically a loss.
 Your primary residence is considered personal-use property because it’s primarily used for the personal use or enjoyment of you and your family.
 Unfortunately, this means you can’t deduct the loss from your income.

-Don’t neglect the principal residence exemption
+Why you shouldn’t neglect the principal residence exemption

 File with Wealthsimple Tax.
 Maximum refund, guaranteed.Get started for free